Brightest and Best: Variant shapenote text

 Down from the regions of glory descend!

 Shepherds, go worship the babe in the manger;

 Lo, for his guard the bright angels attend.

 The earliest surviving appearance of the extra verse is in the 1823 Brick Church Hymns.
 No author is mentioned.

 Other differences include replacing the line "Maker and Monarch and Saviour of all" with "Wise men and shepherds before him do fall"; "Eden" instead of "Edom" in verse 3; and "gold", instead of "gifts", in the final verse.
 This last may preserve Heber's first draft of the lyrics: it is "gold" in the 1811 printing, but by December 1820 Heber had altered the line, as shown in a draft included in a letter to Henry Hart Milman.

+The 2025 edition of the Sacred Harp includes the uncredited 1823 verse, but otherwise uses Heber's original lyrics rather than the modified version common to other shapenote tunebooks.